keybase/clj-keybase-proofs/README.md

 ```

 ### Making a badge for a Keybase proof
 Points to an SVG image hosted on Keybase that displays the proof's status.
 Optional.
+Note that this using this link in an image tag will send a request to
+the Keybase servers to get the proof status.
 ```
 (keybase-proofs/make-badge-link identity-service-domain username keybase-username sig-hash)